-This does not mean that just because you are on a particular drug that you will suffer with such but it is possible and a known side effect.
+This does not mean that just because you are on a particular drug that you will suffer with bleeding gums, but it is possible, and a known side effect.

 2 main types of medications affect the bleeding and clotting.
-These are called anticoagulants and antiplatelets.
+These medications mean you are more likely to bleed, and that includes from your gums!
+These medications are called anticoagulants and antiplatelets.

 Anticoagulants thin the blood and reduce the clotting ability of blood.
 Commonly prescribed blood thinners include warfarin, heparin and enoxaparin.